 |Dinner (Sandhya Bhoga – Occasionally)

 |After 8 pm

 Mantralayam Temple History

-- Raghavendra Swamy was a devotee of Sri Moola Rama and Sri Panchamukhi Mukhya Prana Devaru.
-It is believed that the five faced Hanumana gave darshan to the saint while he was performing penance at a place called Panchamukhi.
+Raghavendra Swamy was a devotee of Sri Moola Rama and Sri Panchamukhi Mukhya Prana Devaru.
+It is believed that the five faced Hanuman gave darshan to the saint while he was performing penance at a place called Panchamukhi.

 Significance of Mantralayam Temple